foxiepaws/dwm-fox/readme.md

   * Horizontal layouts + columns
   * Statusbar on bottom
   * Xft Support without losing xlfr.
+  * Transparency with xcompmgr
   * ~/.dwmrc feature
-    * spawned shell session for programs like feh to set wallpapers.
+    * spawned session for programs like feh to set wallpapers.